Mateusz Marzec

-Mateusz Marzec (born 13 August 1994) is a Polish professional footballer who plays as a midfielder for GKS Katowice.
+Mateusz Marzec (born 13 August 1994) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club GKS Katowice.

 Career

-At the age of 16, Marzec debuted for Polish seventh division side Małapanew Ozimek, helping them achieve promotion to fourth division with 3 years.
+At the age of 16, Marzec debuted for Polish seventh division side Małapanew Ozimek, helping them achieve promotion to fourth division in 2014.

 In 2018, he signed for Olimpia Grudziądz in the Polish third division.

 For the second half of the 2019–20 season, he signed for Polish second division team Podbeskidzie Bielsko-Biała, helping them achieve promotion to the top flight within a season.

 On 29 July 2021, he returned to Odra Opole, signing a two-year contract.

-On 4 January 2023, Marzec joined another I liga side GKS Katowice on a two-and-a-half year deal.
+On 4 January 2023, Marzec joined another I liga side GKS Katowice on a two-and-a-half-year deal.